lyncsyncsafe/E2L_SkyKAIR_SSL/README.md

 **Kodachi 9** is currently under development and will be based on **<span style="color:blue;">Debian</span>**.
 The project is approximately **<span style="color:green;">82% complete</span>**.
 Every script has been rewritten from scratch to enhance performance and functionality.
 This effort has taken time, but the result will significantly improve the Kodachi experience.

-Stay tuned for more updates! 🚀
+Stay tuned for more updates! 🚀 Check out the [behind-the-scenes progress](https://github.com/WMAL/Linux-Kodachi/tree/main/v9-behind-scenes-progress) for Kodachi 9.

 ---